ghc/ghc/docs/users_guide/ghci.rst

     Changes the current working directory to ⟨dir⟩.
-A "``~``" symbol at the beginning of ⟨dir⟩ will be replaced by the contents of the environment variable ``HOME``.
+A "``~``" symbol at the beginning of ⟨dir⟩ will be replaced by the contents of the environment variable :envvar:`HOME`.
 See also the :ghci-cmd:`:show paths` command for showing the current working directory.

     Note: changing directories causes all currently loaded modules to be unloaded.
 This is because the search path is usually expressed using